rik1599/rik1599.github.io/_portfolio/portfolio-4.md

 - a script that through the [Atoti](https://www.atoti.io/) tool takes the previously created CSV files and builds two OLAP cubes and a web interface to navigate and query the cubes.

-For further information, please refer to the README file of the repository.
+For further information and instructions (in Italian language), please refer to the [GitLab repository](https://gitlab.com/rik1599/dw-elezioni).